HallofFamer/Lox2/README.md

 - Introduction of `async` and `await` keywords, which allows C#/JS style of concurrency.
 - Optional static typing support for function/method parameters and return values, types only exist at compile time and are erased at runtime.
 - Semicolon inference as well as basic type inference for immutable local/global variables.
+- Dedicated syntax for declaring function types and metaclass types, enabling anonymous functions/lambda to be type inferred.
+- Allow declaration of object instance/class fields outside of class initializer, which also enables optional static typing and default values.
 - Customized Runtime configuration for Lox2 using lox2.ini.
 - Allow loading lox source files in lox script and another lox source file with `require` keyword.
 - Cross-platform build with Cmake and package manager with vcpkg.